 “You’ve got to start with the customer experience and work backwards to the technology.
 You can’t start with the technology and try to figure out where you’re going and try to sell it.” — Steve Jobs, 1997

-Our 2026 theme is anchored in this timeless wisdom, which has regained its urgency as generative AI redefines the nature of production and product development.
-We now live in a world where "making" has been democratized by a prompt, making the tools of product creation available to everyone.
+Our 2026 theme is anchored in a deeply human-centric approach, which has regained urgency as generative and agentic AI redefine how work gets done—from how products are built to how customer experiences are delivered.
+We now live in a world where “making” has been democratized by a prompt, placing the tools of intelligence in everyone’s hands.

-This year, our Council will focus on these evolutionary opportunities for design executives to set a new foundation with user and customer-centricity at the center for the age of intelligence.
-After our Summit 2025 in Silicon Valley, we defined a key shift from design leadership to experience leadership that represents a critical growth opportunity for design executives to gain greater strategic oversight over experience strategy, grounded in a design-led approach, along with the transformation and change management required to realize it.
+This year, our Council will focus on these evolutionary opportunities for design executives to set a new foundation with judgement for how user and customer-centricity exists across business processes, now evolved with AI.
+After our Summit 2025 in Silicon Valley, we defined a key shift from design leadership to experience leadership that represents a critical growth opportunity for design executives to gain greater strategic scope over growing number of elements of the experience strategy, grounded in a human-centric approach, along with the governance, transformation and change management required to realize it.

 The evolving scope of strategic design leadership